 Positive criticism provides employees with insight and brings their attention to issues they may have overlooked or given consideration.
 It helps create strong bonds at work as it shows that your managers and colleagues care about your success.

 Today, we’re taking a closer look at positive criticism examples in the workplace, how to implement them, and how best to receive them.

 The Difference Between Constructive and Positive Criticism

 Before we dive into our extensive discussion of positive criticism examples, let’s first differentiate between constructive and positive criticism.
 Contrasting them will help you better understand what positive criticism is.

 Both constructive and positive criticism share the goal of achieving results more efficiently.
 However, constructive criticism aims to show how something can be done better, using an alternative approach to the current one.
 Its suggestions address the issue straight up without delay or generalizations.

 On the other hand, positive criticism starts by drawing attention to a positive aspect of the issue rather than going straight for the kill.
 Doing so increases the chances of employees receiving criticism as you approach them as a just critique that addresses the good and the bad.

 7 Best Ways to Give Positive Criticism in the Workplace

-Most of the time, the issue isn’t with the criticism itself but rather how you approach it.
+Most of the time, the issue isn’t with the criticism itself but rather with how you approach it.
 The approach determines how well your associates and colleagues receive it.
 If your positive criticism isn’t giving you the desired results, try applying the following methods and tips to your technique.

 1. The Sandwich Method

 An excellent way to approach positive criticism, the sandwich method can be highly effective if you do it right.

 Here, you want to start your feedback with a positive remark on something that performed well.
 Proceed to work on your criticism, and then wrap up the input with another positive note on how the receiving person can improve it.

 2. Be Specific